Nexela/PickerInventoryTools/readme.md

 ## Picker Packing Tape Lite

 Mining chests containing items will give you a single inventory chest containing all the items.
 Based on Packing Tape by Calcwizard.
 Startup setting: defaults to off, also disables if Packing Tape mod is active.

+# Picker EquipmentKeys

+Adds hotkeys and shortcuts for enabling and disabling power armor equipment.
+Adds a keybind to switch the players gun while they are in a vehicle.